grafana/mimir/jsonnet/mimir-mixin/docs/playbooks.md

 - Ensure the ingester is receiving write-path traffic (samples to ingest)
 - Look for any upload error in the ingester logs (ie. networking or authentication issues)

+_If the alert `CortexIngesterTSDBHeadCompactionFailed` fired as well, then give priority to it because that could be the cause._

 ### Ingester hit the disk capacity

 If the ingester hit the disk capacity, any attempt to append samples will fail.
 You should: